 Last week we talked about how to collect employee reports of hazards.
-This week, now that you have the hazard report, what do you do with it?
+So this week, now that you have the hazard report, what do you do with it?
 Other than fixing it.
 You need a hazard reporting procedure.
 This process will improve your hazard reports and increase your employee engagement.

 If you missed last week’s post check it out here: Make Hazard Reporting an Easy Button